 Quality of light for people photography

-You can find soft light by getting out of the sun and into the shade, an open doorway (using the light coming in) or using something to block the sun or harsh lighting (reflector).
-Many photographers do portraits in the “magic hour” about 60 minutes before dusk (or after sunrise) as the light is low on the horizon and is much warmer and softer.
+You can find soft light by getting out of the sun and into the shade, an open doorway (using the light coming in), or by using something to block the sun or harsh lighting (reflector).
+Many photographers do portraits in the magic or golden hours (about 60 minutes before dusk or after sunrise) as the light is low on the horizon and is much warmer and softer.

-So to sum up I’m going to ask you a few questions.
+To sum all this up, I’m going to ask you a few questions.
 Please share in the comments what you plan to do?

 - What did you learn from this article?